dracula/gamemaker-studio/INSTALL.md

 * Restart GMS2

-* If the text doesn't look right (letters have different widths), see troubleshooting below
+* If the text doesn't look right (letters have different widths), see troubleshooting at https://github.com/dracula/gamemaker-studio#troubleshooting

 #### MacOS Install instructions